 Greeneville is a medium-sized town located in the state of Tennessee.
 With a population of 15,094 people and eight constituent neighborhoods, Greeneville is the 38th largest community in Tennessee.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Greeneville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Greeneville is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Greeneville who work in teaching (10.30%), sales jobs (9.30%), and management occupations (8.76%).
+Unlike some towns, Greeneville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Greeneville are a mix of both white- and blue-collar jobs.
+Overall, Greeneville is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Greeneville who work in office and administrative support (12.13%), healthcare (9.17%), and management occupations (9.09%).

-The education level of Greeneville citizens is a little higher than the average for US cities and towns: 21.37% of adults in Greeneville have at least a bachelor's degree.
+The population of Greeneville overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Greeneville, 21.14% have at least a bachelor's degree.

 The most common language spoken in Greeneville is English.
 Other important languages spoken here include Spanish and Chinese.